The current COVID-19 Pandemic may cause these dates to be adjusted.

 Presented by: Peter Mulcaster, Author/Engineer

 Before gaining recognition as a tourist destination, Niagara on the Lake was a notable railway town with both a steam powered railroad as well as an interurban electric line.
-Both railways had their own separate, parallel tracks running through the centre of the town.
-This an account of investment and change, of which, virtually nothing can be seen today.
-The presentation will explore the beginnings of the railway dating back to 1854 and the resulting economic and strategic benefits it had for travel, tourism, industry, agriculture and the military up until its closure in 1959.
-Others topics such as railway safety, construction and equipment will be included and the presentation will utilize period maps and many black and white photographs.
+In addition to related topics, Peter will explain the beginnings of the railway dating back to 1854 and the resulting economic and strategic benefits it had for travel, tourism, industry, agriculture and the military up until its closure in 1959.

 Swing Beam Barns of Niagara

 Presented by: Hugh Fraser, Author & Agricultural Engineer